AgentPack: A Dataset of Code Changes, Co-Authored by Agents and Humans

 One may expect that code changes, which couple code with natural language descriptions of that change, capture human intent and understanding more deeply than just the final code in a repository.
 Unfortunately, this is not the case for the vast majority of code changes.
 Many programmers write very cryptic natural language descriptions, and commits authored by bots (before LLM agents) tend to update configuration files and not code~\citep{dey:detecting-bots}.
 Therefore, although we can build datasets with terabytes of code changes, only a few gigabytes of these datasets have been deemed as useful training data~\citep{muennighoff_OctoPackInstructionTuning_2023}.

 However, the landscape of coding activity has started to change.
-Claude Code was released in February 2025, followed shortly thereafter by several other coding agents, that are rapidly gaining popularity (\cref{fig:agent_commit_cdf}).
+Claude Code was released in February 2025, followed shortly thereafter by several other coding agents which are rapidly gaining popularity (\cref{fig:agent_commit_cdf}).
 Their emergence has introduced a qualitatively different source of code change data: edits co-authored by agents and humans, with natural language descriptions that are often much more detailed than commit messages that humans write by themselves.
 In this paper we present \thedataset{}, a dataset of commits and pull requests authored by Claude Code, OpenAI Codex, and Cursor Agent across public GitHub repositories.
-Although these agents have only been available for a few months, they have already co-authored at least 60GB of code that we can identify that has been merged into open-source projects.
+Within just a few months of their release, these agents had already co-authored at least 60GB of code that we can identify that has been merged into open-source projects.